RedstoneSC/Roblox2016Icons/README.md

 Drag the sounds folder and textures from downloaded texture pack to the Roblox content folder.<br>
 - if a notification box pops up, replace all.<br>
 <br>
-# NOTICE!
+This works on all versions of Roblox, by the way.<br>
-This works on all versions of Roblox, by the way.
+If you did it correctly, you are good to go!